Bouramas/b-notes/command-line/tmux/tmux.md

 In TMUX you can have multiple sessions.
 Each session can have multiple windows and each window can have multiple panes.

+tmuxifier - is a tool you can use in order to predefine layouts which you can the load with a command:
+- tmuxifier load-session layout_name
+- layouts are stored in .tmuxifier/layouts

 Notes:

 LEADER: the leader key is used to prefix tmux shortcuts - currently set to Ctrl+s (default is Ctrl+b)